majed-almansoori/BeSafe_Game/ARTIFACT-APPENDIX.md

 ### Accessibility

-The artifact is publicly accessible at:
+The game is publicly accessible at:

 https://besafegame.vercel.app/